 7. Why does the recreation area allow hunting?

 Each park’s enabling legislation directs the National Park Service how to manage the area, including what activities may be permitted or prohibited.
-Click here for more information on hunting at Amistad NRA.
+Visit our Hunting page for more information.